kubeflow/spark-operator/README.md

 please refer to the [design doc](docs/design.md).
 It requires Spark 2.3 and above that supports Kubernetes as a native scheduler backend.
 Below are some example things that the Spark Operator is able to automate (some are to be implemented):
 * Submitting applications on behalf of users so they don't need to deal with the submission process and the `spark-submit` command.
-* Mounting user-specified ConfigMaps into the driver and executor Pods.
+* Mounting user-specified ConfigMaps and volumes into the driver and executor Pods.
 * Mounting ConfigMaps carrying Spark or Hadoop configuration files that are to be put into a directory referred to by the environment variable `SPARK_CONF_DIR` or `HADOOP_CONF_DIR` into the driver and executor Pods.
 Example use cases include shipping a `log4j.properties` file for configuring logging and a `core-site.xml` file for configuring Hadoop and/or HDFS